BattMoTeam/BattMo/Documentation/functioninterface.rst

 The keyword :code:`argumentList` is common to all the formats and is used to describe the list of arguments that will be sent to the function.
 The argument names given there are independent to the implementation in itself.
 They indicates the meaning of the arguments.

+.. note:: After parsing a function can be setup directly using :code:`setupFunction`, see :ref:`Example of the function interface <functionInterfaceExample:Example of the function interface>`

 Let us go through each different format separatly.
 For each format, we start by giving an example.